gabmoussa/hellovr/README.md

 # hellovr

 ## About
 This is a Hello World/Demo of a VR application.
-It showcause basic vr application features.
+It showcases basic vr application features.

 ## Installation
 Copy the apk file to an android device/emulator and install.